-40+ FREE Embroidery Machine Fonts to Download Now
+40 FREE Embroidery Fonts To Download (Including Bx!)

 And if you don’t like the built-in fonts on your machine (mine, at least, are not great for monogramming) and don’t have embroidery software with fonts, you might want to collect more.